expresscommerce/docker-magento2-php/README.md

 # Docker Compose

-Please see [https://github.com/mageinferno/magento2-docker-compose](https://github.com/mageinferno/magento2-docker-compose) for more detailed instructions and an example development environment using Docker Compose.
+Please see [https://github.com/mageinferno/magento2-docker-compose](https://github.com/mageinferno/magento2-docker-compose) for more detailed instructions and an example development environment using Docker Compose..